A Robust Method for Shift Detection in Time Series

-We present a robust test for change-points in time series which is based on the two-sample Hodges-Lehmann estimator.
-We develop new limit theory for a class of statistics based on the two-sample U-quantile processes, in the case of short range dependent observations.
-Using this theory we can derive the asymptotic distribution of our test statistic under the null hypothesis.
-We study the finite sample properties of our test via a simulation study and compare the test with the classical CUSUM test and a test based on the Wilcoxon-Mann-Whitney statistic.
+\begin{quote} Abstract: We present a robust test for a change-point in time series which is based on the two-sample Hodges--Lehmann estimator.
+We develop new limit theory for a class of statistics based on two-sample U-quantile processes, in the case of short range dependent observations.
+Using this theory we derive the asymptotic distribution of our test statistic under the null hypothesis of a constant level.
+The proposed test shows better overall performance under normal, heavy-tailed and skewed distributions than several other modifications of the popular cumulative sums test based on U-statistics, one-sample U-quantiles or M-estimation.
+The new theory does not involve moment conditions, so that any transform of the observed process can be used to test the stability of higher order characteristics such as variability, skewness or curtosis.\ where $(\mu_i:i\in \Z)$ is a sequence of unknown constants and $(Y_i:i\in\Z)$ is a stationary process with mean zero.
+We will focus on the case when $(Y_i:i\in\Z)$ is a weakly dependent process, in a sense that we will specify below.
+Given observations $X_1,\ldots, X_n$, we want to test the null hypothesis that the process is stationary, that is